 - Don’t say yes to every request.
 Most of us have a deep need to be liked.
 That translates into us saying yes to everything – which is the end of your elite productivity.

-“We all naturally want to become successful… we also want to take shortcuts.
-And it’s easy to do so, but you can never take away the effort of hard work and discipline and sacrifice.”
+“We all naturally want to become successful.
+We all also want to take shortcuts and it’s easy to do so, but you can never take away the effort of hard work, discipline, and sacrifice.”

 - Outsource everything you can’t be BIW (Best in the World) at.
 Focus only on activities within what I call “Your Picasso Zone.”